4paradigm/OpenMLDB/docs/en/deploy/compile.md

 - **Disk Space**: >=25GB of free disk space for full compilation.
 - **Operating System**: CentOS 7, Ubuntu 20.04 or macOS >= 10.15, other systems are not carefully tested but issue/PR welcome

-💡 Note: by default parallel build is disabled, and it usually takes an hour to finish all the compile jobs.
-You can enable the parallel build by tweaking the `NPROC` option if your machine's resource is enough.
-This will reduce the compile time but also consume more memory, e.g., following command set the number of concurrent build jobs to 4:
+💡 Note: By default, the parallel build is disabled, and it usually takes an hour to finish all the compile jobs.
+You can enable the parallel build by tweaking the `NPROC` option
+If your machine's resource is enough.
+This will reduce the compile time but also consume more memory.
+For example, the following command set the number of concurrent build jobs to 4:

 ```bash
 make NPROC=4
 ```